Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Illinois Stats and Trends

-- Illinois' games this year have gone over the total in two out of four opportunities (50%).
+- Illinois' games this year have hit the over on two of four set point totals (50%).

-- Illinois is 2-1 against the spread and 1-2 overall in games when it scores more than 16.0 points.
+- Illinois is 2-1 against the spread and 1-2 overall when the team scores more than 16.0 points.

-- In games that Illinois churns out over 309.7 yards, the team is 2-2 against the spread and 1-3 overall.
+- Illinois is 2-2 against the spread and 1-3 overall when the team piles up more than 309.7 yards.

-- The Fighting Illini have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).
+- This season the Fighting Illini have turned the ball over five times, three more than the Boilermakers' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.